mongodb/specifications/source/sessions/driver-sessions.rst

 instance and have the same lifetime as the ``MongoClient`` instance.

-When a new implicit ``ClientSession`` is started it MUST NOT attempt to acquire a server session from the server session pool.
-When a new explicit ``ClientSession`` is started it SHOULD attempt to acquire a server session from the server session pool.
+When a new implicit ``ClientSession`` is started it MUST NOT attempt to acquire a server session from the server session pool immediately.
+When a new explicit ``ClientSession`` is started it SHOULD attempt to acquire a server session from the server session pool immediately.
 See the algorithm below for the steps to follow when attempting to acquire a ``ServerSession`` from the server session pool.

 Note that ``ServerSession`` instances acquired from the server session pool might have as